nclv/ensimag-oprf/go/README.md

 ---

 The client frontend may lag if we spam the _Send_ button.
 The error `scheduleTimeoutEvent: missed timeout event` is thrown from `wasm_exec.js`.
 There is a bug on the second _Send_ after reloading the page.
 The WASM client doesn't seem to load.
-The fix for both issues is to do not reset the WASM instance.
+The fix for both issues is to load the wasm instance only once.

 ```bash
 # Makefile commands